Definition: Consisting of or composed of similar elements or ingredients, of a uniform quality throughout.

 The word homogenous has been extensively used in the various branches of science such as biology, chemistry, and ecology but collectively the word is always used to portray entities in a mix sharing the same characteristics.
 In chemistry, for instance, homogenous describes a mixture wherein the substances are distributed evenly.
 At molecular levels, however, they do not have any chemical bonds between them.
 The most common example of a homogenous mixture around us is air.

 Homogenous vs Heterogeneous

 As mentioned earlier, a mixture refers to the physical coming together of substances (which, in chemistry, can be elements or compounds).
-There are two types of mixture: (1) homogenous mixture and (2) heterogenous mixture.
+There are two types of mixture: (1) homogenous mixture and (2) heterogeneous mixture.

 Heterogenous (variant: heterogeneous) is the opposite of homogenous.
 It refers to the substances in a mixture that have dissimilar characteristics (“hetero”, meaning “different”).
-The most common example of a heterogeneous mixtures is the mixture of oil and water as they form two different layers that are immiscible with each other thus forming two independent layers.
+The most common example of a heterogeneous mixture is the mixture of oil and water as they form two different layers that are immiscible with each other thus forming two independent layers.